 earthly body of Christ would never be really gathered together down here.
-Then there has never been any church upon earth, and, without reasoning (p.
-35), &#8220;there has never been seen anywhere the least trace of any assembly that could be, or has been, named in the full and absolute sense of the word *the church or the assembly of God*.&#8221; As to the full and absolute sense of the word, I do not know; as to the scriptural meaning, which is much more important, one can have no doubt.
+Then there has never been any church upon earth, and, without reasoning (page 35), "there has never been seen anywhere the least trace of any assembly that could be, or has been, named in the full and absolute sense of the word *the church or the assembly of God*".
+As to the full and absolute sense of the word, I do not know; as to the scriptural meaning, which is much more important, one can have no doubt.
 If Mr. Olivier means to inform us that all the elect have not been on the earth at the same time, it is trifling with serious truths.
 Who needs to know it?
-But &#8220;*the Lord added to the church*&#8221; not to a church, or to an outside kingdom, &#8220;those who should be saved.&#8221; And Timothy was learning how he ought to behave himself &#8220;in the church of the living God.&#8221; This was not in the universal assembly in heaven.
+But "*the Lord added to the church*", not to a church, or to an outside kingdom, "those who should be saved".
+And Timothy was learning how he ought to behave himself "in the church of the living God".
+This was not in the universal assembly in heaven.
 I do not know if Mr. Olivier wishes a more complete and absolute meaning than is given in the word.
 For my own part I am quite content with what I find there.
-But what does he make of that time when (p.
-23) &#8220;the measure of the church, which is the body of Christ, was the rule of the measure of the kingdom?&#8221; That is not in heaven at a future time, I suppose.
+But what does he make of that time when (page 23) "the measure of the church, which is the body of Christ, was the rule of the measure of the kingdom?"
+That is not in heaven at a future time, I suppose.
 It is what took place at the commencement.
-The kingdom of God was confounded with His church (p.
-25).
-The true kingdom is none other than the church (p.
-25).
-Let us add to all this confusion, that if the true kingdom is nothing more than the church, and that (p.
-24) the church only contains the members of Jesus, then the kingdom in which one finds tares, whence Christ removes the scandals, where He acts as King, is not at all the true kingdom; that kingdom of heaven, of which the Spirit of God speaks in Matthew, where Christ is King, which is His kingdom, is not the true kingdom.
-There is the effect of confounding the pure kingdom with the church&#8212;of making distinctions between an outward and an inward kingdom: in a word, of getting completely away from the word of God.
+The kingdom of God was confounded with His church (page 25).
+The true kingdom is none other than the church (page 25).
+Let us add to all this confusion, that if the true kingdom is nothing more than the church, and that (page 24) the church only contains the members of Jesus, then the kingdom in which one finds tares, whence Christ removes the scandals, where He acts as King, is not at all the true kingdom; that kingdom of heaven, of which the Spirit of God speaks in Matthew, where Christ is King, which is His kingdom, is not the true kingdom.
+There is the effect of confounding the pure kingdom with the church -- of making distinctions between an outward and an inward kingdom: in a word, of getting completely away from the word of God.

-Let us now come to the word *dispensation.* Here Mr. Olivier is very unfortunate even in the things in which &#8220;a smattering&#8221; is necessary for teachers, from the time when miraculous gifts ceased in the church, and on account of the distance of times and places.
+Let us now come to the word *dispensation*.
+Here Mr. Olivier is very unfortunate even in the things in which "a smattering" is necessary for teachers, from the time when miraculous gifts ceased in the church, and on account of the distance of times and places.

 Economy, or dispensation, he says, means *law of the house*; but *economy* means nothing of the kind.
-It signifies the *administration of a house;* and, taken in an extended sense, it
+It signifies the *administration of a house*; and, taken in an extended sense, it

 {289}